aredden/torch-bnb-fp4/README.md

 # torch_bnb_fp4

 torch_bnb_fp4 is a library that provides a Torch C++ extension for bitsandbytes dequantization.
-It allows for efficient dequantization of FP4 (half-precision floating-point) values.
+It allows for efficient dequantization of FP4 (4 bit floating-point) values.

 ## Installation